-Drilling at the Z87 pit was designed to expand and identify mineralization to the north, between the formerly mined Z87 and J4 open pits, and to the south of the main ore zone at Z87.
+Drilling in 2022 at the Z87 pit was designed to expand and identify mineralization to the north, between the formerly mined Z87 and J4 open pits, and to the south of the main ore zone at Z87.
 The Z87 pit was the larger of the two formerly mined open pits, and still contains the most continuous and highest-grade resources at the Troilus property.
-Assay results extend high-grade mineralization more than 100 metres along strike, both to the North and South of the previous defined main zone of Z87, continuing growth of both Indicated and Inferred resources.
-Assay results reported on SEDAR on October 17, 2022 are among the thickest and most continuous high grades identified at the Project and includes the single highest-grade interval ever drilled at the Troilus Mine site.
-Furthermore, a new shallow and high-grade panel of mineralization has been defined.
-This new panel west of Z87, now named Zone "X22", remains open at depth and towards the Gap Zone and has been expanded to a strike length of over 1 km (see Press Release dated February 16, 2023 on SEDAR).
-Results from X22 have continued to demonstrate high-grade mineralization near surface over significant widths along its ~1 kilometre strike length and remain open to expansion.
+Assay results extend high-grade mineralization more than 100 metres along strike, both to the North and South of the previously defined main zone of Z87, continuing growth of both Indicated and Inferred resources.
+Furthermore, a new shallow and high-grade panel of mineralization was defined.
+This new panel west of Z87, now named Zone "X22", remains open at depth and towards the Gap Zone and has been expanded to a strike length of over 1 km (see Press Release dated February 16, 2023 on SEDAR+).
+Recent results confirmed continuity of the mineralized system to depth below Zone X22 with broad mineralized intercepts and continuous high-grade trends, showing that the tonalitic phase of the Troilus intrusion, which hosts X22, appears to be thickening at depth (see Press Release dated May 30, 2024 on SEDAR+).

-Results reported on SEDAR on November 8, 2022 and January 26, 2023 confirmed a high-grade zone of mineralization connecting the gap between the formerly mined Z87 and J open pits ("Connector Zone") demonstrating high-grade mineral continuity extending on a north, north-west trend between the two formerly mined pits.
+Results reported on SEDAR+ on November 8, 2022 and January 26, 2023 confirmed a high-grade zone of mineralization connecting the gap between the formerly mined Z87 and J open pits ("Connector Zone") demonstrating high-grade mineral continuity extending on a north, north-west trend between the two formerly mined pits.

-The Southwest Zone demonstrates a trend of higher-grade gold intercepts within a much broader disseminated mineralized zone.
-Parallel zones of mineralization were discovered as drilling extended along strike and at depth.
+Parallel zones of mineralization were discovered at the Southwest Zone as drilling continued through the 2022 season, extending mineralization along strike and at depth.
 Footwall mineralized intervals display how the Southwest Zone was not just extended along strike back towards the mine complex, but also added width to previous mineral interpretations.
 These results confirmed the team's geological modelling suggesting mineral continuity exists well beyond the southern extent of Southwest Zone, replacing a previous "narrow hinge" model in which it was thought to taper off.
-Results have improved confidence in strong mineral continuity to the northeast with improved drill density and step out holes that have further expanded the Southwest Zone over 200 metres beyond the previously known boundary of mineralization, approximately 900 metres beyond the pit shell previously modelled.
+Results have improved confidence in strong mineral continuity to the northeast with improved drill density and step out holes that have further expanded the Southwest Zone, which now hosts an indicated open pit resource of 98 MT of ore at 0.6 g/t AuEq (0.5 g/t Au, 0.05% Cu, 0.94 g/t Ag, see press release dated October 16, 2023 on SEDAR+).

-Extending the system further to the northeast, trending towards an area between the Southwest and Z87 pit, is an area we now identify as the "Gap Zone".
+The area between the Southwest and Z87 pit, is an area we now identify as the "Gap Zone".
 The Company completed an 11,000-metre drill program in the spring and summer of 2022 to improve the geological understanding of this area and test for additional mineralization.